Canada welcomes India's decision to resume visa services

-"Canada and India share important people-to-people ties and India's resumption of visa services will make it easier for families and businesses to travel between our countries," Guevremont said.

-In a statement, the Canada-India Business Council said it was "a promising development" for trade relations.

-"It is also a positive sign that both governments have expressed their support for bilateral business and investments amidst these unusual times," wrote council head Victor Thomas.
+The Canada-India Business Council also said the resumption was “a promising development” for trade relations and felt “it was also a positive sign that both governments had expressed their support for bilateral business and investments amidst these unusual events”.

-The development came days after Canada pulled out 41 of its diplomats from India.

 Tribune Shorts